 - Keeps subscribers who want more information.

 The most important aspect to keep in mind is how sites like Google index the content.
-From personal experience, I’ve seen overall posts of a blog improve in visibility because the author began to create content more regularly.
+From personal experience, I’ve seen overall posts of a blog improve in visibility because the author began to create quality and viral content more regularly.

 8. Be Factual and Informative